cwcowell/instakarma/README.md

 ### Prerequisites

-* Python - Instakarma was tested on Python 3.13 but might work on earlier versions
+* Python 3.13 -- instakarma was tested on Python 3.13 but might work on earlier versions
+* `pip install -r requirements.txt` -- to install 2 Python libraries that are dependencies:
-* `pip install pyyaml` - for parsing the YAML file that holds user-facing strings
+   * `PyYAML` -- for parsing the YAML file that holds user-facing strings
-* `pip install slack_bolt` - the Slack SDK
+   * `slack_bolt` -- the Slack SDK
-* A free [Slack API sandbox](https://api.slack.com/docs/developer-sandbox) - for testing
+* A free [Slack API sandbox](https://api.slack.com/docs/developer-sandbox) -- for testing
-* A Slack app configured as described in the section above - for testing
+* A Slack app configured as described in the section above -- for testing

 ### Contributors